-It was HP co-founder, David Packard, of all people, who came up with one of my all-time favorite quotes on marketing, specifically that “marketing is too important to be left to the marketing department.”
+It was HP co-founder, David Packard, of all people, who came up with one of my favorite quotes on marketing, specifically that “marketing is too important to be left to the marketing department.”

 This quote is often mentioned in the same breath as these famous Peter Drucker quotes: